To Impute or not to Impute? Missing Data in Treatment Effect Estimation: Preliminaries

 {\bf Assumptions in causal inference.} Estimating unbiased treatment effects from observational data has received a lot of attention in recent years.
-One of the more popular avenues in the literature, is the potential outcomes (POs) framework of causality \citep{neyman1923applications, rubin1974estimating}.
+One of the more popular avenues in the literature is the potential outcomes (POs) framework of causality \citep{neyman1923applications, rubin1974estimating}.
 We define the PO of a treatment $w\in\{0,1\}$ as $Y(w)$, where $Y(w)$ corresponds to the outcome an individual would have experienced had they been assigned treatment $W=w$.
-While the standard consistency assumption (see \Cref{assumption:consistency} below) allows us to interpret the observed outcome as the potential outcome of the observed treatment, i.e. $Y = Y(W)$; selection bias makes estimating $Y(\neg W)$ more involved.
+While the standard consistency assumption (see \Cref{assumption:consistency} below) allows us to interpret the observed outcome as the potential outcome of the observed treatment, i.e. $Y = Y(W)$; selection bias makes estimating the counterfactual outcome, $Y(\neg W)$, more involved.

+{\bf Goal.} Ultimately, our goal is to correctly identify the treatment effect, for which we need to account for bias in the data.
 Countering selection bias is achieved by correctly adjusting for the confounders.
-In doing so, we make the following assumptions, standard in the PO-framework: \begin{assum}[Consistency] The observed outcome $Y = Y(W) = Y(w)$ if $W = w, $ for $w\in \{0,1\}$ and $i=1,2,\dots,N$, \footnote{The well-known \emph{stable unit treatment value assumption} (SUTVA) assumes both no interference and consistency \citep{rubin80comment}.
-The equation in our consistency assumption also implies no interference.} i.e. outcomes in the data correspond to one of the potential outcomes. \end{assum} \begin{assum}[Ignorability] The joint distribution $p(X,W,Y)$ satisfies strong ignorability: $Y(0),Y(1) \independent W | X$, i.e. the potential outcomes are independent of the treatment, conditioned on $X$, implying that there are no {\it additional} (unobserved) confounders beyond the variables in $X$. \end{assum} \begin{assum}[Overlap] The distribution $p(X,W,Y)$ satisfies overlap: $\exists~\delta\in (0,1)$ s.t. $ \delta < p(W | X=x) < 1-\delta, \forall x\in \mathcal{X}$, i.e. each individual has a probability to receive either treatment. \end{assum}
+To do so, we make the following assumptions, which are widely considered as standard in the PO-framework: \begin{assum}[Consistency] The observed outcome $Y_i = Y(W_i) = Y(w)$ if $W_i = w, $ for $w\in \{0,1\}$ and $i=1,2,\dots,N$, \footnote{The well-known \emph{stable unit treatment value assumption} (SUTVA) assumes both no interference and consistency \citep{rubin80comment}.
+The equation in our consistency assumption also implies no interference.} i.e. outcomes in the data correspond to one of the potential outcomes. \end{assum} \begin{assum}[Ignorability] The joint distribution $p(X,W,Y)$ satisfies strong ignorability: $Y(0),Y(1) \independent W | X$, i.e. the potential outcomes are independent of the treatment, conditioned on $X$, implying that there are no {\it additional} (unobserved) confounders beyond the variables in $X$. \end{assum} \begin{assum}[Overlap] The distribution $p(X,W,Y)$ satisfies overlap: $\exists~\delta\in (0,1)$ s.t. $ \delta < p(W | X=x) < 1-\delta, \forall x\in \mathcal{X}$, i.e. each individual has a non-zero probability to receive either treatment. \end{assum}

 {\bf Graphical models and causality.} Alternatively to POs, we can express causal relationships as a graphical model.
 In particular, a causal relationship is depicted as a directed edge in a directed acyclic graph (DAG) \citep{pearl2009causality}, where a parent node is the cause and the child node is the effect.
 The ignorability assumption in \Cref{assum:ignorability} is sometimes illustrated in such a graphical model \citep{richardson2013single}.
 Specifically, the ignorability assumption can be expressed as the DAG shown in \cref{fig:ignorability}.
 Typically the influence of the treatment on the outcome is expressed as a {\it single world intervention graph} (SWIG): \citep{richardson2013single}.
 We have removed this SWIG-path from our figures in order to focus our discussion on the path(s) between $X$ and $W$.